-Derek Phillips (derekphi@usc.edu) is our Historian and Media-Coordinator.
-Derek will be taking photos and videos of the various activities and events throughout the year.
-He also runs our various social media accounts - Facebook, Instagram (@usc.ngf), Twitter (@uscngp), and LinkedIn.
+Minh Bui (mtbui@usc.edu) is our Historian and Media-Coordinator.
+Minh will be taking photos and videos of the various activities and events throughout the year and also runs our various social media accounts - Facebook, Instagram (@usc.ngf), Twitter (@uscngp), and LinkedIn.
 We also share news of NGP students' achievements on our social media pages.
-So, feel free to send him any photos of your own NGP experiences and adventures!
+So, feel free to send any photos of your own NGP experiences and adventures!